Plans and Reports

 Areas of Special Biological Significance

-Areas of Special Biological Significance (ASBS) are areas unique in marine diversity and opportunity for beneficial use and research.
+Areas of Special Biological Significance (ASBS) are areas unique in marine diversity and opportunities for beneficial use and research.
 There are 34 ASBS along California's coast where water quality is monitored by the State.
 Two of these areas are located off of the La Jolla coast.

 - 2014 Compliance Plan - Final Report